 Today, the village of Barskoon is a pleasant stopover in your journey through Kyrgyzstan.
 Its rich natural environment offers beautiful hikes, on foot or on horseback.
 The summits will give you splendid panoramic views of the villages and the valleys.

 Barskoon is also famous for its two waterfalls.
 You can hike up to both waterfalls very closely.
 The waterfalls are spectacular seen from above.
-In winter, they are very often frozen and great for experience alpinists who want to try out ice climbing.
+In winter, they are very often frozen and great for experienced alpinists who want to try out ice climbing.
 The two waterfalls are very powerful and noisy.
 One of them is the tallest waterfall in Kyrgyzstan with a height of 86 m (282 ft).

 Exploring the valley, you will see several monuments to the astronaut Yuri Gagarin.
 He trained in the Barskoon valley before going to space.